electric-eloquence/feplet/ABOUT.md

 languages provide the syntax and optimizations to allow additions to data structures in a purely functional, as well as readable and performant, manner.
-With JavaScript Feplet, we'll have to make do with data structures providing just what their name states: structure to data.
+With JavaScript Feplet, we'll have to make do with data structures providing just that: structure to data.

 ### Where does the name come from?